 “Change is here now.
 We have an opportunity to shape a future of work that creates opportunity for all and is 100% Human.
-We are thrilled that companies are coming together in Australia Regional B Team and embedding human principles at the centre of their businesses.”
+We are thrilled that companies are coming together in Australia Regional B Team and embedding human principles at the center of their businesses.”

 - Sir Richard Branson, Co-Founder, The B Team